wfinn/foodle/README.md

 When a user makes her first vote, her name will be tied to a secret cookie.
 Deleting the Cookie will result in losing the "account".
 ## TODO
-- ignore parts in () for extra detail in votes
+- define a syntax for comments
 - CSRF
 - locks on the .json files
 - whitelist for names